danielnjama/python-for-beginners.github.io/README.md

 finally:
     print("Execution completed.")
 ```

+---

-# 6.3 Custom Exception Classes
+## 6.3 Custom Exception Classes

-You can create custom exception classes to handle specific errors in your code.
-This allows you to provide more context and control over the exception handling.
+You can create **custom exception classes** to handle specific errors in your code.
+Custom exceptions provide more context and control over exception handling, making your code more readable and maintainable.

-Example: Creating and using a custom exception class:
+### Example: Creating and Using a Custom Exception Class

 ```python
 class CustomError(Exception):